alexandru-toma/Readable/README.md

 ```

-## Backend Server

-To simplify the development process, the project got provided a node server project to start with and initial set of data.
-To get more info about the backend, check git hub repository and it's README.md file :
 ## Important

+* The backend Server API needs to be started so the Readable project can have access to its data.
-The backend API has a limited number of Categories (redux, udacity, react).
+* The backend API has a limited number of Categories (redux, udacity, react).
 To add more, the api-server project needs to be changed.

 ## Create React App